 Nannies CAN be self-employed business owners.

 But I can’t tell you what you should be considered.
 You can start by comparing the way you work with the criteria in this article.
 Then, you should contact a local tax professional to see if that’s the best solution for you.
-Let me know in the comments below if you’d be interested in an article that shows you exactly how to keep track of the things you’ll need to pay nanny taxes yourself with a 1099 tax form.
+If you’d like to see how I get my documents and numbers ready for taxes, watch my Tax With Me video.